airosu/jets-island/README.md

 ## Configure TypeScript

-There are multiple configs you can add, please consult tsconfig.json in this project for a few examples (all are documented here: https://www.typescriptlang.org/tsconfig)
+There are multiple configs you can add, please consult tsconfig.json in this project for a few examples (all are documented here: https://www.typescriptlang.org/tsconfig).

+Please note that these configs are taken into account when building / exporting the app, so it is a good idea to keep them in sync with the eslint settings.

 ##### Absolute Path